JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

 [Prometheus](https://prometheus.io/docs/introduction/overview/#architecture) collects application metrics by looking at an `/metrics` endpoint exposed by your applications (targets).
 The Prometheus server jobs will pull metrics of your targets every x seconds.

-In this lesson, Prometheus will run in a docker contain and all applications will run in local.
-In an real-life setup where the address IPs of your services might be dynamic, you would need a discovery service mechanism to refresh target's configurations when needed.
+In this lesson, Prometheus will run in a docker contain and all applications will run locally.
+In a real-life setup where the address IPs of your services might be dynamic, you would need a discovery service mechanism to refresh the target's configurations when needed.

 The metrics in Prometheus can be queried from the server using [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/), but to visualize them in a user-friendly dashboard, you would need a proper tool,